Letian-Wang/Server-Policy/Detailed tutorial on SSH.md

         https://phoenixnap.com/kb/ssh-to-connect-to-remote-server-linux-or-windows

 #### Guide 2: if you want to create your own account on the server:
-    1. log in the server by an existing account: (On your own computer) ssh {existing_user}@{host_ip_address} -p{port_num}
+    1. log in the server by an existing account: ssh {existing_user}@{host_ip_address} -p{port_num}
-    2. add new user: (on the server) sudo useradd -s /bin/bash -d /home/{new_user}/ -m -G sudo {new_user}
+    2. add new user:
+        sudo useradd -s /bin/bash -d /home/{new_user}/ -m -G sudo {new_user}
-    3. set the password for the new user: (on the server) sudo passwd {new_user}
+    3. set the password for the new user: sudo passwd {new_user}
-    4. (optional) if you mis-create your account, you can delete your account as below, and go back to step 2: (on the server) sudo deluser --remove-home {newuser}
+    4. (optional) if you mis-create your account, you can delete your account as below, and go back to step 2: sudo deluser --remove-home {newuser}
     5. (Note) Do not run ssh-keygen on the server side, this could changed the host keys and others users could not log in